History of the papacy: Early Christianity

 Roman-Catholics recognize the pope as both the successor to Peter and the first bishop of Rome.
-Official declarations of the church speak of the popes as holding within the college of the bishops a position analogous to that held by Peter within the "college" of the Apostles, namely Prince of the Apostles, of which the college of the Bishops, a distinct entity, is viewed by some to be the successor.
+Official declarations of the church speak of the popes as holding within the college of the bishops a position analogous to that held by Peter within the "college" of the Apostles, namely Prince of the Apostles, of which the college of the Bishops, a distinct entity, is viewed to be the successor.

 Pope Clement I, the earliest of the Church Fathers, is identified with Clement of Philippians 4:3.
 His letter to the Corinthians is the "first known example of the exercise and acceptance" of the ecclesiastical authority of the papacy.
 Written while John the Apostle was still alive, Clement commanded that the Corinthians maintain unity with each other and bring to an end the schism that had divided the church in that region.
 This papal letter from Clement was held in such esteem that it was considered by some as part of the New Testament canon, as the Ethiopian Orthodox Church still does.
 Dionysius, bishop of Corinth, writing to Pope Soter ("as a father to his children") references Pope Clement's letter:

-Many deny that Peter and those claimed to be his immediate successors had universally-recognized supreme authority over all the early churches, citing instead that the bishop of Rome was, and is, "first among equals" as stated by the patriarch of the Orthodox Church in the 2nd century A.D. and again in the 21st century.
-However, what form that should take remains a matter of contention between the Catholic and Orthodox Churches, which formed one church for at least the first seven ecumenical councils, and until the formal split over papal primacy in 1054 AD.
+Many deny that Peter and those claimed to be his immediate successors had universally-recognized supreme authority over all the early churches, citing instead that the bishop of Rome was, and is, "first among equals" as stated by the patriarch of the Orthodox Church in the 2nd century A.D. and 21st century.
+However, what form that should take remains a matter of contention between the Catholic and Orthodox Churches, which formed one church for at least the first seven ecumenical councils, and until the formal split over papal primacy and the addition of the Filioque in the Nicene Creed in 1054 AD.

-Many of the bishops of Rome in the first three centuries of the Christian era are obscure figures.
-Most of Peter's successors in the first three centuries following his life suffered martyrdom along with members of their flock in periods of persecution.
+Many bishops of Rome in the first three centuries of the Christian era are obscure figures.
+However, most of Peter's claimed successors in the first three centuries following his life are said to have suffered martyrdom in periods of persecution.